thondeboer/locuszoom_4_dash/README.md

 # Locuszoom 4 DASH

-Locuszoom 4 DASH is a Dash component library, based on the [LocusZoom.js package](https://statgen.github.io/locuszoom/docs/api/index.html) for interactively visualizing statistical genetic data from customizable sources .
+Locuszoom 4 DASH is a Dash component library, based on the [LocusZoom.js package](https://statgen.github.io/locuszoom/docs/api/index.html) for interactively visualizing statistical genetic data from customizable sources.

 This version does not expose all of the functionality of LocusZoom.js, but it provdes a great starting point to include LocusZoom in any Dash application.